Chicago city council votes to accept reworked police oversight body

 However, the plan does not yet have a civilian oversight agency that will help to choose who runs the organization.
 IPRA Chief Administrator Sharon Fairley will remain in charge of COPA in an interim capacity.

-Critics have said that the plan was rushed and still lacks sufficient transparency.
+Critics have said that the plan was rushed and lacks sufficient transparency.

-"Once again we find ourselves having no choice, once again it is what the mayor wants or nothing," Alderman Leslie Hairston said on Wednesday before the vote.
+"Once again we find ourselves having no choice, once again it is what the mayor wants or nothing," Alderman Leslie Hairston said before the vote.

-The plan passed an initial vote by the city council's budget and public safety committees on Tuesday.
-Following the vote, Emanuel said in a statement that the passing showed a "commitment to thoughtful and meaningful reform."
+Chicago police union president Dean Angelo Sr. said after the vote that the majority of the union's issues with COPA had not been addressed.

+These include the continued role for Fairley, who the union has asked the mayor to fire, according to a list of concerns the union sent to aldermen on Tuesday.

-(Reporting by Timothy McLaughlin; Editing by James Dalgleish)
+Reporting by Timothy McLaughlin; Editing by James Dalgleish